 I started by placing my focal flower, the hydrangea, and then adding small sprigs of accent flowers around it.
 The grapevine wreath is great because you can twist the stems around in the wreath and completely dodge the need for glue of any kind.

 The whole project, shopping time aside, took me about 10 minutes.
 It was so easy that I have already picked up the supplies to make two more (one for a friend who’s house hunting and one for my daughter’s teacher as an end of year gift).
-Check out your local craft store’s website or app for coupons before you head out to pick up your supplies!
-You can save a ton on the whole project if you luck up and get one of the X% off your entire purchase coupons.
+Front door wreaths for everyone!

 What do you think?
 Cute and simple enough?